jbakse/site_builder/content/2020/introduction_plan.md

 ### Announcements

 1. Livecoding Firesides!
-2. New Exploration Topics!
+2. New Exploration Options!
 Microgames + Machine Learning + Simulation
+3. Vote on combining Random + Noise.
+4. Vote on what to cut, what to keep.
+5. Limited Spots open for Shader Crash Course

 <style>